eclipse-keyple/keyple-java/java/example/calypso/README.md

 Getting Started - Calypso Local Example
 ---

 Those examples make use of the Keyple Calypso library.
 They demonstrate how to select a Calypso application and execute Calypso secure Transaction.
-We use a PCSC plugin for real smartcard a Stub Plugin to simulates Calypso Smart Card.
+We use a PCSC plugin for real smartcard a Stub Plugin to simulates Calypso smart card.

    **The purpose of these packages is to demonstrate the use of the Calypso library:**